nyeholt/waratah/docs/en/100_branding.md

 ### CSS overrides

-> 💡 You need to follow the branding guidelines provided by the NSW Design System.
+> 💡 NSW Government websites should follow the NSW Government branding guidelines

 You can override default SCSS settings by adding them to `waratah-branding/frontend/src/defaults.scss` or `waratah-branding/frontend/src/app.scss` in your project.